antikode/anticms-builder/README.md

 4. Push to the branch
 5. Create a Pull Request

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for recent changes and version history.

 ## Support

-For issues and questions, please create an issue in the repository or contact the development team.
+For issues and questions:
+- Create an issue in the [GitHub repository](https://github.com/antikode/anti-cms-builder/issues)
+- Check the [CI status](https://github.com/antikode/anti-cms-builder/actions) for known issues
+- Review the test files in `tests/` for usage examples

+## Documentation

 This documentation covers the complete functionality of the AntiCmsBuilder package.
-For more specific use cases or advanced customizations, refer to the source code and related services in the package directory.
+For more specific use cases or advanced customizations:
+- Refer to the source code in the `src/` directory
+- Check the React components in `resources/js/`
+- Review the test files for working examples
+- Examine the configuration file at `config/anti-cms-builder.php`